 The department organizes a session bringing all PGT students together as part of PH952 and PH949.
-The session takes place on Wednesday afternoons, 13.00-14.00.
 One main aim is that you get to know the department.
 The leaders or representatives of the research groups will present their groups, which is important to inform your project choice.
+There will be also some additional skills training.
 Afterwards, we would like to hear from you the challenges you encountered and discus possible strategies and possibly solutions found by other students already.
 This can range from learning to exchanging tips on everyday life like flats, shopping, bank account...
 We hope that this helps you to form social and learning networks within your cohort and keeps you informed on what is going on.